 At our house, we celebrate half-birthdays too (but not with a party!)

-I hope that you found this page to be a great resource to you as you plan an awesome birthday party for your child!
+I hope that you found this page to be a great resource for you as you plan an awesome birthday party for your child!

 More Great Resources for Busy Moms!